All Signs Point To Slump Show

 This is the first time in a while where I watched the episode to then write and post the review all in the same afternoon.
 For the past months, I've been far enough ahead that I would be posting reviews that were written the day before.
 So, of course, now that I have the extra touch of pressure, Murphey's Law peeks its ugly head by giving me the most slumpiest of slump shows, the first one to lower my level of enthusiasm.

-Don't get me wrong, I've disliked other episodes in the past but this was the first time that I spent more than half the episode not being able to wait for the episode to be over.
-Usually, the cast can redeem any show but this episode doesn't seem like there is any way to save it.
+Don't get me wrong, I've disliked other episodes in the past, but this was the first time that I spent more than half the episode not being able to wait for the episode to be over.
+Usually, the cast can redeem any show, but this episode doesn't seem like there is any way to save it.

 Every sign along the way pointed to a slump-show element.
 To start off, I never heard the name Michael Sarrazin and seeing his face brought up zero memories as well.
 Up until this point, there has only been one host to fit this description who pulled off a non-slump episode.
-Then, to top things off, he starts his monolog with warnings of his apprehensions toward hosting, which is a very common line for hosts who end up on slump shows.
+Then, to top things off, he starts his monolog with warnings of his apprehensions toward hosting, which is a ubiquitous line for hosts who end up on slump shows.

 Rather than point out all of the examples right here, I'll slips samples into my summary as I give you...

 The show dropped the bit they were doing for a while where they would announce that this "Special Episode" of SNL was "interrupting" some sort of parody programming.
 Instead, the show opens on The President's Message on Inflation where Carter gives a "Plant Side Chat" where he discusses his plan to defeat inflation by having everyone literally burn 8% of their earned income to balance things out and ends with Amy Carter getting to say, "Live from New York..."